Clooos/Home-Assistant-Mobile-First/README.md

 # Installation

-There is **no** easy installation process, as this is my personal setup uploaded as is.
+There is **no easy installation process**, as this is my personal setup uploaded as is.

 But here is a guide that will show you where to start.